bitcoin/bitcoin/doc/fuzzing.md

 AFL needs an input directory with examples, and an output directory where it will place examples that it found.
-These can be anywhere in the file system, we'll define environment variables to make it easy to reference them.
+These can be anywhere in the file system, we will define environment variables to make it easy to reference them.

 ```
 mkdir inputs